kkimurak/ssl-setup/README.md

 Only tested on

-* Fedora 27 or later
+* Fedora 30 or later
-* Ubuntu 16.04 or later
+* Ubuntu 18.04 or later (to support QT5 by default)
 * Arch Linux

 ## Running